pesekt1/RabbitMQ-Microservices/README.md

 # Microservices with RabbitMQ

 ## TODO
-Update system architecture with seeders.

-Database seeders are sometimes not connecting because the database services are not ready yet.
+- Microservices are sometimes not connecting because the database services are not ready yet.
 We need to fix it by waiting for the database services to be ready.

-Figure out Prometheus and Grafana.
+Solution: wait-for-it.sh script in the dockerfiles.
+- Prometheus service is there but it is not really used for anything.

 ## How to run the system
 - Create a free RabbitMQ message queue here: https://www.cloudamqp.com/